-A foster child or foster adult may be allowed to reside in the unit if their presence would not result in a violation of HQS space standards according to 24 CFR 982.401.
+A foster child or foster adult may be allowed to reside in the unit if their presence would not overcrowd the unit.

 Children that are temporarily absent from the home as a result of placement in foster care are discussed in Section 3-I.L.